How to Start a Retail Business

 Do you need a brick-and-mortar location?

 Brick-and-mortar shops are absolutely necessary in some industries, but online retail has been growing substantially.
 Retail businesses can go about this in a few different ways.
 Some owners consult with large e-commerce retailers — like Etsy or Amazon — that will sell their products on their platform.
-Others start an online boutique to stay ahead of competitors.
+Others start an online store to stay ahead of competitors.

 Where will your customers find you?